Basics & Getting Started

 In addition to following the student code of conduct and other policies, our student veterans have some additional requirements, when it comes to using their educational benefits at GU.

-You must notify the Certifying Official of any VA Status Changes:
+You must notify the School Certifying Official of any VA Status Changes:

 - Add/drop classes.
-This may change your eligibility for benefits or cause you to owe a repayment of your benefits.
+This may cause you to owe a repayment of your benefits.

 - Stop attending class(es).

 - Change of address or phone number.

 - Call the VA’s toll free number (888-442-4551) to verify that your new address is in their database.

 - Notify the post office so they may forward your checks.